yosoynatebrown/sweater_weather/README.md

 * Research, select, and consume an API based on your needs as a developer

+For more context, see the project page [here.](https://backend.turing.edu/module3/projects/sweater_weather/)

 To clone down this repo, run the following on your terminal:

 `git clone git@github.com:yosoynatebrown/sweater_weather.git`